-Last week I wrote about the time and place for a more directive leadership style.
-The leadership pendulum has swung heavily toward facilitative leadership in the last decade or two, favouring a consultative and empowering approach to strategy and change.
-Despite this, it remains critical, even in 2019, for leaders to be able to provide clear boundaries, direction and expectations in times of change and uncertainty.
+Last week, I wrote about the time and place for a more directive leadership style.
+In the last decade or two, the leadership pendulum has swung heavily toward facilitative leadership, favouring a consultative and empowering approach to strategy and change.
+Despite this, it remains critical, even in 2019, for leaders to be able to provide clear boundaries, direction, and expectations in times of change and uncertainty.

-For those of you who were deeply uncomfortable with the idea of telling, you’ll be pleased that this week I’m talking about the time to ask.
+For those of you who were deeply uncomfortable with the idea of telling, you’ll be pleased to know that this week, I’m discussing the time to ask.

 The thing about asking, though, is that not all questions are created equal.

 All too often, I see misdirected or shapeless team or community consultation.
-Leaders come out with a new strategy or initiative and then ask for ‘feedback’ or include questions like ‘is this right?’ or ‘did we miss anything?’
+Leaders come up with a new strategy or initiative and then ask for ‘feedback’ or include questions like ‘Is this right?’ or ‘Did we miss anything?’

-Instead, we need to be asking questions that get useful answers and outcomes, and provide clear scope for engagement.
+Instead, we need to ask questions that yield useful answers and outcomes and provide clear scope for engagement.

 Because when you ask better questions, you get better answers!